boscoh/pdbremix/readme.md

 	    furtherest_atom = atom
 	    furtherest_d = d

-- Use the Python `re` module to string analysis
+After, doing all this analysis, you'd probably want to save your results to a PDB file, whether to start a simulation, viewing, or interface with other programs:

+	soup.write_pdb('out.pdb')

+A very common strategy for saving results in PDB files, is to write residue/atom values in the B-factor column.
+To set the B-fcators by residue, say in:

+	residue_asa = [...]

+You can load into a soup by:

+	soup.load_residue_bfactors(residue_asa)
+	soup.write_pdb('bfactor.pdb')

 ### Searching through residues

-The Soup object is not simply a list of Atoms, it also contains a list of Residues that organize the list of Atoms.
+The Soup object is not just a list of Atoms, it also contains a list of Residues that organize the list of Atoms.

-A residue in this case represents a collection of atoms that forms a recognisable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.

-This definition follow the PDB is actually quite a useful organizational definition.
-If we were to force the grouping of atoms in terms of molecules, then you'd be treating proteins with tens of thousands of atoms to water molecules with 3.
+Following the PDB, a residue represents a collection of atoms that forms a recognisable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.
+This is actually quite a useful organizational definition.
+If we were to force the grouping of atoms in terms of molecules, then you'd be treating proteins with tens of thousands of atoms to a water molecules with 3.

 To access the list of residues:

 	residues = soup.residues()

-One heuristic of residues is that each atom in a residue has a unique atom type.
-Then one can look up atoms by residue and atom type:

-- residue atoms

-	 ca = residue.atom('CA')

 Individual residues can be in a Soup by a list index:

 	first_residue = soup.residue(0)

-But a more useful one is by a *residue tag*:
+or by a *\*residue tag\**:

 	key_residue = soup.residue_by_tag('A:15').name('CA')

+Each residue contains a group of atoms:

+	residue = soup.residue(0)
+	atoms = residue.atoms()

+Each atom in a residue should have a unique atom type:

+	ca = residue.atom("CA")

 You can loop through residues and atoms.
 To find all atoms surrounding a residue: